Please ensure Javascript is enabled for purposes of website accessibility

 Each NCAA division will have a vote for enacting the new proposals.
 Regardless, the policy changes and proposals are a step in the direction of aligning with policies of other athletic organizations, such as the NFL and MLB, as well as ever-changing societal views.

-About the Author Nick Purdom
+About the Author Michael Jara

 Recent Insights